Agency contact info

 Gift certificates can be purchased by sending an electronic funds transfer (EFT) or by mailing a cheque to head office.
 Once funds are received, you need to create an invoice.

-It is not recommend for gift certificates to be purchased using PayPal or Square (credit card processing) as the fees they incur would need to be passed on to the client.
+It is not recommended for gift certificates to be purchased using PayPal or Square (credit card processing) as the fees they incur would need to be passed on to the client.

 Gift certificates never expire.